AJQuinn/emd-mirror/doc/joss/paper.md

 Empirical Mode Decomposition is defined by the 'sift' algorithm (@Huang1998).
 This is a time-domain process which looks to isolate the fastest dynamics in a time-series by iteratively sifting out slower dynamics.
-Any slow dynamics are removed by subtracting the average of the signals upper and lower amplitude envelope until that average is sufficiently close to zero.
-This isolated signal component is known as an Intrinsic Mode Function (IMF), it is subtracted from the original signal and the sifting process repeated to identify the next IMF which will contain slower dynamics.
+Any slow dynamics are removed by subtracting the average of the signal's upper and lower amplitude envelope until that average is sufficiently close to zero.
+This isolated signal component is known as an Intrinsic Mode Function (IMF); it is subtracted from the original signal and the sifting process repeated to identify the next IMF, which will contain slower dynamics.
 This process is repeated until only a trend remains in the signal.